chrisakroyd/QANet/README.md

 |[Original Paper](https://arxiv.org/pdf/1804.09541.pdf)|     150,000    |  128 |        8        |   87k (no aug)  | 73.6 | 82.7 | 18h 00m
 |[Original Paper](https://arxiv.org/pdf/1804.09541.pdf)|     340,000    |  128 |        8        |    240k (aug)   | 75.1 | 83.8 | -

-\* Results + train time measured through tensorboard on a computer running Windows 10 Education with 2 Nvidia GTX 1080 Ti, Ryzen Threadripper 1900X and 32GB RAM.
+\* Results + train time measured through tensorboard on a computer running Windows 10 Education with a Nvidia GTX 1080 Ti, Ryzen Threadripper 1900X and 32GB RAM.
 Results gained without the use of exponential moving average variables, test-time performance is therefore likely to be higher.

 ## Implementation Notes
   * This repository makes heavy use of tf.keras API for code readability and future compatability reasons as TensorFlow is standardising upon this for TF v2.0.